poliChess/poliChess/README.md

 Backend Features:
 * service-oriented architecture
-* graphql for main API, websockets for games and REST for intra-service communication
+* graphql for main API, websockets for games and REST and gRPC for intra-service communication
 * JWT authentication
+* service discovery
 * using Redis to cache service calls
 * Google Sing-In integration
 * fully containerized with Docker